 - ambergris (n.)

 - early 15c., from Middle French ambre gris "gray amber" (see amber), "a wax-like substance of ashy colour, found floating in tropical seas, a morbid secretion from the intestines of the sperm-whale.
 Used in perfumery, and formerly in cookery" [OED].
+Its origin was a mystery in Johnson's day, and he records nine different theories.
 King Charles II's favorite dish was said to be eggs and ambergris [Macauley, "History of England"].
 French gris is from Frankish *gris or some other Germanic source (cognates: Dutch grijs, Old High German gris; see gray).

 Praise is like ambergris; a little whiff of it, by snatches, is very agreeable; but when a man holds a whole lump of it to his nose, it is a stink and strikes you down.
 [Pope, c.1720]